-Accumulated Investment in Mainland Investment Amounts Authorized by Company Name China as of December 31, 2021 Investment Commission, MOEA Upper Limit on Investment Capital International Technology Corp.
+Company Name Accumulated Investment in Mainland China as of December 31, 2022 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment Capital International Technology Corp.
 43,235 43,235 80,000

 Note: The Company invests through a subsidiary, Capital International Technology Co., Ltd., to invest in Mainland China.
 According to the relevant rules to small and medium enterprises, the upper limit for investment in China is \$80,000.